 Outlined below in greater detail are the 5 most common mistakes to avoid when filing a Proof of Claim.

 1. Mixing up the Debtor and Creditor fields on the form.

-It is not uncommon for Creditors to switch these two labels.
-Remember, the Debtor is the corporation or entity filing for Ch.11 bankruptcy.
-The Creditor is the individual or company that reserves the right to receive payment from the Debtor’s bankruptcy estate based on events taking place prior to the Petition Date.
+It is not uncommon for creditors to switch these two labels.
+Remember, the Debtor is the corporation or entity filing for Chapter 11 bankruptcy.
+The creditor is the individual or company that reserves the right to receive payment from the Debtor’s bankruptcy estate based on events taking place prior to the Petition Date.

 2. Filling in the incorrect case number.

-Each Ch.11 bankruptcy case is assigned a specific case number.
+Each Chapter 11 bankruptcy case is assigned a specific case number.
 Creditors must enter the correct case number when filing a Proof of Claim and triple check for accuracy.
-Filling out the wrong case number is a common mistake that can lead to claims disallowance or fraud assumption, if the case number you’ve entered correlates to another Ch.11 case.
+Filling out the wrong case number is a common mistake that can lead to claims disallowance or fraud assumption, if the case number you’ve entered correlates to another Chapter 11 case.

 For more complex cases, more than one case number may be assigned.
 This occurs if a larger organization consisting of a parent company and multiple subsidiaries files for bankruptcy.
 In this instance, a primary “lead case” number will be administered for the entirety of the case, while individually explicit case numbers will be assigned to each of the co-Debtors’ cases.